 Pacifica offers students the following options to pay an account balance (if applicable) directly to Pacifica's Student Accounts Office.
-A \$100 late fee will be assessed if the balance is not paid by the first day of class each quarter.
+A \$100 late fee will be assessed if the balance is not paid by each quarter's first day of class.